steven851007/XcodeMergeDriver/README.md

 ![](git-merge.gif)

 Xcode Merge Driver exits with code 0 if it successfully resolved the conflicts and with code 1 if the merge went awry.
-It will also exit with code 1 if it detects conflicts it can't fix.
 If a failure occurs, the script will leave all conflicts in the current version file, where you can resolve them manually.
 In case of success, the merged result will be in the file passed as the current version.

 Known issues and limitations
 ----------------------------